tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Introduction

 The visible face of the Internet largely consists of services that employ a client-server architecture in which a client communicates with an application service.
-When a client communicates with an application service using protocols such as TLS 1.3 {{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or a protocol built on those (QUIC {{?RFC9001}} being a notable example), the client and server can perform ephemeral public-key exchange mechanisms, such as ECDH, to derive the shared secret for forward secrecy.
+When a client communicates with an application service using protocols such as TLS 1.3 {{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or a protocol built on those (QUIC {{?RFC9001}} being a notable example), the client and server can perform ephemeral public-key exchange mechanism, such as ECDH, to derive the shared secret for forward secrecy.
 They can validate each other's identity using X.509 certificates to establish secure communication.

 The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete and insecure, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
 This means there is a requirement to update protocols and infrastructure to use post-quantum algorithms, which are public-key algorithms designed to be secure against CRQCs as well as classical computers.
 The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}.

 The industry has successfully upgraded TLS versions while deprecating old versions (e.g., SSLv2), and many protocols have transitioned from RSA to Elliptic Curve Cryptography (ECC) improving security while also reducing key sizes.
 The transition to post-quantum crypto brings different challenges, most significantly, the new Post-Quantum algorithms:

   1. are not fully trusted
   2. use larger key sizes
   3. have higher CPU and memory utilization

 All applications transmitting messages over untrusted networks can be susceptible to active or passive attacks by adversaries using CRQCs, with varying degrees of significance for both users and the underlying systems.
 This document explores Quantum-Ready usage profiles for applications specifically designed to defend against passive and on-path attacks employing CRQCs.
-TLS client and server implementations, as well as applications, can mitigate the impact of these challenges through various techniques described in subsequent sections
+TLS client and server implementations, as well as applications, can mitigate the impact of these challenges through various techniques described in subsequent sections.

 # Conventions and Definitions